valentim7/challenge_IMAB5/README.md

 The `run.py` file is the main script to initialize our flask API.
 There the HTTP method `GET` was created through the decorator
 `@app.route()`, where both the endpoint and method were specified.
-Through the `app.run()` the script starts running the local server which, by default, is usually `port=5000`.
-Pay attention to the http address that will appear on the console after running the `run.py` script, this address will be added along with the endpoint for testing in the next step.
+Through the `app.run()` the script starts running the local server which, by default, is usually at `port=5000`.
+Pay attention to the HTTP address that will appear on the console after running the `run.py` script, this address will be added along with the endpoint for testing in the next step.
 In brief, we should see a message like this: